madmurphy/libconfini/MANUAL.md

 The functions `load_ini_file()` and `load_ini_path()` return a non-zero value also if the INI file, for any reason, has not been completely parsed (see `enum` `#ConfiniInterruptNo`).
-Therefore, in order to be able to distinguish between internal errors and user-generated interruptions the flag `#CONFINI_ERROR` can be used.
+Therefore, in order to be able to distinguish between internal errors and user-generated interruptions the mask `#CONFINI_ERROR` can be used.

 For instance, in the following example the `f_foreach()` listener returns a non-zero value if a key named `password` with a value that equals `Hello world` is found.
-Hence, by using the flag `#CONFINI_ERROR`, the code below distinguishes a non-zero value generated by the listener from a non-zero value due to a parsing error.
+Hence, by using the mask `#CONFINI_ERROR`, the code below distinguishes a non-zero value generated by the listener from a non-zero value due to a parsing error.